 Logistics And Supply Chains -Wrong Definitions

 Stuart Emmett co-operated with our very own Vivek Sood to co-write the book GREEN SUPPLY CHAINS – AN ACTION MANIFESTO.
-This book was one of the first books in the world on the topic of Green Supply Chains, and as such is used in Universities around the world for executive training and research purposes.”
+This book was one of the first books in the world on the topic of Green Supply Chains, or as such is used in Universities around the world for executive training or research purposes.”

 How Logistics And Supply Can Ease Your Pain?

-Ask a hundred different people in our industry to define the term “Logistics” and “The Supply Chain” and you will probably get a hundred of different explanations.
+Ask a hundred different people in our industry to define the term “Logistics” and “The Supply Chain” or you will probably get a hundred of different explanations.

 If you can, get hundreds of different explanations; then may be, people really just do not know what logistics and the supply chain is about?